-In addition to internal corporate data governance, many organizations must (or should) also incorporate and implement into their infrastructure industry-relevant security framework requirements.
-These frameworks evolved over time to protect access to consumer data information so it isn't inappropriately exposed to unnecessary risk of loss or breach.
+In addition to internal corporate data governance, many organizations must (or should) also implement industry-relevant security framework requirements into their infrastructure.
+These frameworks evolved over time to protect access to consumer data information so it isn’t inappropriately exposed to unnecessary risk of loss or breach.

 Examples of major governance frameworks provide information security standards for specific industrial sectors as well as ‘best practices’ guidance for any enterprise that allows access to its data under any circumstance.

 - The Health Insurance Portability and Accountability Act (HIPAA) sets the standards for the safety and security of the vast quantities of personal confidential information held by America’s healthcare industry.
 The Guidelines’ ‘principle of least privilege’ mandates that access to data should be limited to only that information needed by those who use it to perform their specific job or function.

 - The Cybersecurity Framework developed by the U.S. National Institute of Standards and Technology (NIST CSF) is another great example.
 While originally developed for US government agencies they have become widely accepted in companies of all sizes.
 The primary reason for this is that it provides a rather straightforward framework to follow to help maintain the security of a company’s – and its customers – information.